Kristina01111000/Drws_site/README.md

-Think about tie them together better
-How does facebook, twitter, youtube, instagram, tiktok, the site, patreon connect to each other Keep the community and the first learning program free then say for more support us on patreon He is thinking of giving current patients a free appointment if they join the patreon, figure out how to word that in a good way
+Think about tie them together better -> everything should push towards the site and patreon How does facebook, twitter, youtube, instagram, tiktok, the site, patreon connect to each other Keep the community and the first learning program free then say for more support us on patreon He is thinking of giving current patients a free appointment if they join the patreon, figure out how to word that in a good way